Governing Body

 A particularly practical requirement is reporting cadence.
 AUSTRAC states the governing body must receive reports from the AML and CTF compliance officer at least once every 12 months on compliance with AML and CTF policies and obligations and on ML and TF risk mitigation and management.
 It must also receive written notification of updates to the risk assessment as soon as practicable after the update is made.

-Why this is a big shift for Tranche 2 businesses
+Why this is a Big Shift for Tranche 2 Businesses

 Many Tranche 2 firms have historically treated AML and CTF controls as operational admin.
 The reforms push the topic into executive governance.